 As a young child I would gaze in awe of my grandmother and the village elders of the rich fertile farmlands of Nandi Hills, Kenya as they spun stories of the great legends and fools of our tribe, and while I understood little of their tales and the language they spoke, Kalenjin, I was utterly consumed by the musicality of their voices with its sudden peaks and drops in volume, their bold majestic gestures and expressive faces dimly light by the coal fire that was set behind them.

 I did not know that in observing these stories a seed had been planted in my being-a love of storytelling; the very root of theater and performance.
-This seed would continue to grow and blossom in my years while being nurtured by my parent’s educators and human beings that I have encountered throughout my life.
+This seed would continue to grow and blossom in my years while being nurtured by my parent’s educators and others that I have encountered throughout my life.

 As an interdisciplinary artist, producer and arts administrator; my role is to serve as a creative leader in a collaborative artistic process.
-I commit to creating the optimum conditions for the development and or deepening of an artistic project. my leadership role is therefore fine tuned to the needs and constraints of each endeavor.
+I commit to creating the optimum conditions for the development and or deepening of an artistic project.
+My leadership role is therefore fine tuned to the needs and constraints of each endeavor.

-My commitment to working with an open heart at the intersection of humanitarianism and performance coupled with my deep fascination for developing rich interdisciplinary work has seen artistic collaborations with a wide array of individuals including dancers, visual artists, hair-braiders, refugees, domestic workers and dancers among many more.
+My commitment to working with an open heart at the intersection of humanitarianism and performance coupled with my deep fascination for developing rich interdisciplinary work has seen artistic collaborations with a wide array of individuals including dancers, visual artists, hair-braiders, refugees, and dancers among many more.